-Warm up for 5 minutes before each exercise session.
+Warm up for 5 minutes before you exercise.
 Walking slowly and then stretching are good warm-up activities.
 You should also cool down with more stretching for 5 minutes when you finish exercising.
 Cool down longer in warmer weather.

 Things to consider

 If your muscles or joints are sore the day after exercising, you may have done too much.
 Next time, exercise at a lower intensity.
-If the pain or discomfort persists, you should talk to your doctor.
-You should also talk to your doctor if you have any of the following symptoms while exercising:
+If the pain or discomfort persists, talk to your doctor.
+Talk to your doctor if you have any of the following symptoms while exercising:

 - Chest pain or pressure.